 Then she finished off her medley, and again caught Sarah’s attention with, David Shaw’s "O Columbia, the gem of the ocean./The home of the brave and the free./The shrine of each patriot's devotion./A world offers homage to thee."

-As an excellent songstress with perfect pitch, she recognized each melody and sang along with Marci to keep her in tune.
-Gradually, the songs gained their own strength and became louder, which prompted Sarah in her curiosity to say, “Are we harmonizing only patriotic songs and other oldies today, Marci?”
+As an excellent songstress with perfect pitch, she recognized each melody and sang along with Marceline to keep her in tune.
+Gradually, the songs gained their own strength and became louder, which prompted Sarah in her curiosity to say, “Are we harmonizing only patriotic songs and other oldies today, Marceline?”

 “Well, I’m not whistling Dixie, Sarah.”

-“I formally acknowledge that, Marci; you, a dyed-in-the-wool New York Yankee in King California’s Court, but my first question is; pourquoi (lit. trans.
+“I formally acknowledge that, Marceline; you, a dyed-in-the-wool New York Yankee in King California’s Court, but my first question is; pourquoi (lit. trans.
 Fr.: why?)”

 “I guess because for the first time in five years, I am completely free, Sarah.”

 “Actually, I’ve never felt so aware of being free.”